gbaliarda/tpe-redes-kubernetes/README.md

 istioctl install --set profile=default -y
 ```

-Then, we label the namespaces to let istio inject its sidecars for monitoring
+Then, we label the namespaces to let istio inject its sidecars for monitoring:

 ```sh
 kubectl label ns default istio-injection=enabled